 About the Scholarship

-Up to two new scholarships in the amount of $1000 each may be awarded; one to a Prince George's County resident and one to a Montgomery County resident.
-Winners are eligible for additional awards of $1000 each year for up to four consecutive years as long as residency and grade point average (GPA) requirements are met.
-Winners also receive priority consideration for paid summer internships at WSSC.
+Up to two new scholarships in the amount of $2000 each may be awarded; one to a Prince George's County resident and one to a Montgomery County resident.
+Winners are eligible for additional awards of $2000 each year for up to four consecutive years as long as residency and grade point average (GPA) requirements are met.
+Winners also receive priority consideration for paid summer internship opportunities at WSSC Water.

-Students also must complete an application and have it received by the WSSC Corporate Secretary by May 30, 2014 (new online application process is being rolled out this year; see link below).
+- complete an application and have it received by the WSSC Corporate Secretary by Thursday, April 15, 2021.

-Students are required to submit an essay, along with the following materials:
+Students are required to submit a written essay (see topics below) between 500 to 1,000 words, along with the following application materials:

 - Official Transcript;

 - Proof of Permanent Residency in WSSC Service District.
 Acceptable forms of documentation: Copy of driver’s license, voter registration card or other government-issued ID, reflecting your permanent residency in either Prince George’s or Montgomery County, Maryland; and

 This year we are offering three essay topics.
 Students are to pick one of the three following topics for a 500 - 1,000 word essay: